NOTE- This Blog also entails UPES Geography PYQ 2025 Main Examination-

 collapse.

-So, when at one time it becomes important to acknowledge that consumerism under globalisation has brought significant benefits—
+- So, when at one time it becomes important to acknowledge that

-- economic growth,
+- economic

 - technological advancement, and

-- global integration by connecting global demand -& - Supply chain.
+- global integration by connecting global demand

-- the Russia-Ukraine conflict to middle East,
+- The Russia-Ukraine conflict in the Middle East,

-- in the present time context.
+- In the present time context.

-However, the challenge lies not in rejecting “globalised
+- However, the challenge lies not in rejecting “globalised

 consumerism”, but in redefining its character so as not to be transformed